aidatuhcic/abandonedwebcharlie/README.md

 - Added a mobile navigational bar to the web page.
 - Added a main (content) and footer to the webpage.
 - Deleted the main CSS from the HTML and started to create the CSS in it's seperate folder.
 - Added detailed comments throughout the HTML/CSS in order for other group members to see the changes made/organized.
+- Fixed current HTML errors.
-- Updated Read.me Doc.
+- Updated Readme.md Doc.

 Future Goals:
 - Before the weekend to convert the webpage into "close" HTML/CSS and get rid of any other hidden CSS not needed in the HTML.